 Natural Velvet recorded their debut EP Salome With the Head of John the Baptist (2013), and their first full length, Shame (2014) in Chicago in a single studio session.
 These recordings afforded the young band their hard-earned entry into the Baltimore music scene and the American DIY music scene at large.

 Their following full length, She Is Me, was released September 2015 on Friends Records, and was recorded and engineered by drummer Greg Hatem, a Berklee music engineering graduate.
 The album was mastered by Mickey Freeland.

-Their newest record, Mirror To Make You, drops in spring 2017 on Friends Records.
+Their newest record, Mirror To Make You, dropped in June 2017 on Friends Records.
 Recorded at B.C.
 Studios in New York with Martin Bisi, and mixed by veteran engineer Rob Girardi at Wrightway Studios, the album was mastered by Sarah Register, and features artwork from Nolen Strals.

 Some quotes on the band & sound: